-Drug trial for dry AMD slows progression of diseasePosted: Tuesday 29 March 2022 at 10:03
+Drug trial for dry AMD slows progression of diseasePosted: Tuesday 29 March 2022

 A drug being trialled for dry age-related macular degeneration (AMD) can significantly reduce the progression of the disease, according to new studies.

 Phase three trials have shown that injections of a drug called pegcetacoplan resulted in a significant reduction in the rate at which the cells of the macular degenerate.